 Red Cowpea(payar), pumpkin and raw banana cooked in flavorful coconut gravy.
 This dish is called Mathanga Erisseri in Kerala and one of the popular recipe for Onam/Vishu Sadya.
 This is an easy and delicious Red Cowpea, and Pumpkin curry and goes well with rice.
-Check out other Onam/Vishu recipes:
+Check out more on Onam/God’s own festival.
+Here are other Onam/Vishu recipes:

 Ladys finger kichadi

 Palada Payasam / Pradhaman